polypoly-eu/polyPod/core/api/pod-api/README.md

 Features run in a sandboxed browsing context, which means they have access to a lot of the usual browser APIs, but things such as data storage and external communication need to go through the polyPod API, i.e. an implementation of the `Pod` interface as specified here.
-The concrete polyPod implementations, e.g. the polyPod for Android, exposes an object that implements the `Pod` interface to the feature.
+The concrete polyPod implementations, such as the polyPod for Android, expose objects that implement the `Pod` interface to the feature.

 ## Structure